TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

    }

-To use the variable `variableName` defined in :ref:`ConfigureCE-Data-Processor` as h1 headline, you can use the following markup:
+To use the variable `variableName` defined in :ref:`ConfigureCE-DataProcessors` as h1 headline, you can use the following markup:

 .. code-block:: html